 Skip to main content

-What Is A Church Business Meeting?
+What Makes A Church Business Meeting?

-Too often we see these meetings as a "necessary evil" but that is a grim interpretation of the situation.
+Too often, we see these meetings as a "necessary evil."
+But that is a grim interpretation of the situation.
 An honest moment here: it's just a bad attitude to have.
 Every meeting can be an opportunity to move the needle forward on the missions of the church and of Jesus.

 In fact, with this working definition, we can say whether or not these meetings truly have purpose and value.
 If they don't, then you have a set clear criteria to justify disbanding or re-purposing these meetings.

-Every agenda should be concerned about:
+Every agenda should be concerned with:

 • The attendees